 - What efforts have been undertaken in other settings that could be applied to your context?

 - What perceptions do people have of the key concepts related to antibiotic resistance?

 Information about people’s knowledge, attitudes, behaviors and perceptions regarding antibiotic use and resistance can be helpful in the planning of awareness raising initiatives.
-It can provide a baseline for later evaluation and also inform on what level to base interventions.
-For more information on how to assess knowledge, attitudes and behaviors see MEASURE: KABP.
+It can provide a baseline for later evaluation and also inform on what level to start interventions.
+For more information on how to assess this, see MEASURE: Knowledge and practices.